carlymichele/100DaysOfML/log1-october.md

-# 100 Days Of ML Code - Challenge Log
+# 100 Days Of ML Code - Month 1 (October 17 - October 31)
  #100DaysofMLCode Challenge: to commit an hour a day (or almost everyday) to code/study machine learning for 100 days.

 ## Day 1: October 17, 2018